Lama292929/Student-Marks-Prediction--for-Data-Science-Capstone-/README.md

 <h2> File Description </h2>
-Student Marks Prediction for Data Science Capstone1.ipynb : The notebook which contain the model and data analysis Student_Marks.csv: The data consists of Marks of students including their study time & number of courses.
+Student Marks Prediction for Data Science Capstone1.ipynb : The notebook which contain the model and data analysis <br>
+Student_Marks.csv: The data consists of Marks of students including their study time & number of courses.
 The dataset is downloaded from kaggle

 <h2> Results </h2>
-The main findings of the code can be found at the post available at medium link
+The main findings of the code can be found at the post available at medium link  https://medium.com/@lama22001133/student-marks-prediction-depends-on-the-average-study-time-per-day-54bfc8e303e

 <h2> Licensing, Authors, Acknowledgements </h2>